Dataport/polar/vue2/packages/core/README.md

 ##### mapConfiguration.layerConf

 The layer configuration (or: service register) is read by the `@masterportal/masterportalapi`.
-The full definition can be read [here](https://bitbucket.org/geowerkstatt-hamburg/masterportal/src/dev/doc/services.json.md).

-However, not all listed services have been implemented in the `@masterportal/masterportalapi` yet, and no documentation regarding implemented properties exists there yet.

-Whitelisted and confirmed parameters include:

-- WMS:  id, name, url, typ, format, version, transparent, layers, STYLES, singleTile
-- WFS:  id, name, url, typ, outputFormat, version, featureType
-- WMTS: id, name, urls, typ, capabilitiesUrl, optionsFromCapabilities, tileMatrixSet, layers, legendURL, format, coordinateSystem, origin, transparent, tileSize, minScale, maxScale, requestEncoding, resLength
-- OAF: id, name, url, typ, collection, crs, bboxCrs
-- GeoJSON: id, name, url, typ, version, minScale, maxScale, legendURL

 ###### Example services register